collective/collective.blog.star/README.txt

 Requirements
 ------------

 blog.star is developed for Plone 3.
-It should work with Plone 4, but this has not yet been tested.
+It will work with Plone 4 in the near future.

 There are no other requirements.